See the security gaps that could hurt your business first.

 Answer 01

-A serious answer names priorities, ownership, and a realistic order of recovery.
-A weak answer sounds comforting but vague.
+A real answer names priorities, ownership, and a realistic recovery order.
+A weak answer sounds calm but vague.

 Click to reveal what a useful answer sounds like.